 I have those incessant colds which won’t let you prosper.
 You know those that are as stubborn as a one night stand gone wrong.
 You brought a girl home after a night of debauchery and the next morning you find her awake, staring at you saying how innocent and cute you look when you sleep.
 There and then, you realize that you have a problem that won’t go away.
 My cold is of that ilk.

 Every morning when I wake up, I listen to my body boot up.
 I sit up in bed and breathe slowly to avoid waking the cold.
 I listen to my body come to life so placidly and think, the cold must have fled for real this time.
-But then as I struggle to climb out, a cough runs up my throat and a dry withered stale whimper-like cough escapes my lips.
+But then as I struggle to climb out, air runs up my throat and a dry withered stale whimper-like cough escapes my lips.
 I cuss silently and cough some more.
 It’s been going on for two weeks now.
 I’ve started considering going to those churches where they’ll pray for me and I’ll fall down shaking and vibrating like an old Techno cellphone.
 After a week, I’m expected to arrive vibrant and ‘healed’ to give ushuhuda that goes something like this:

 ‘Bwana asifiwe!
 Bwana asifiwe tena, kanisa!
 Last Sunday nilikuja na homa ya wiki mbili iliokuwa imekataa kuisha.
 Nilikunywa madawa ya hospitali.
 Nilikunywa madawa ya miti shamba.
 Nilienda kwa waganga lakini bado haikuisha.
 Ndiposa (they always use words like ndiposa in ushuhudas) nikaambia rafiki yangu akanileta hii kanisa.
 Mchungaji aliniombea na nikaskia homa yangu ikinitoka.
 Sasa, ni wiki moja (in crescendo) IMEPITA NA SIJAKOHOA HATA MARA MOJA!’